 - Letters of Reference; and

 The minimum requirements are:

 - Master's degree in Nursing from the University of Alberta, or its equivalent.
-Students who do not hold the equivalent to this degree may be admitted as qualifying or probationary graduate students and be required to undertake additional course work in nursing theory, practice and/or research equivalent to the level of completion of the University of Alberta MN program before being recommended for admission as a "provisional PhD candidate."
+Students who do not hold the equivalent to this degree may be admitted and required to undertake additional course work in nursing theory, practice and/or research.

-- One graduate course in statistics and one in research methods (or equivalent) with a final grade of B or higher.
+- Graduate qualitative and quantitative (with some statistics) courses or one graduate course in statistics and one in research methods (or equivalent) with a final grade of B or higher.

 - Completion of an interview with the prospective supervisor.

 - Clearly stated academic, research and professional plans.